 Indinavir does not cure HIV/AIDS.
 It is not known if indinavir reduces the risk of passing HIV to other people.

 Before taking indinavir, tell your health care provider:

-Indinavir comes in three strengths:
+Indinavir comes in two strengths:

 Take indinavir according to your health care provider’s instructions.